Vluuks/AndroidPractice/Week1/Lab/README.md

 {% next "Next: Return values" %}
 &nbsp;
 ### Return values
-When taking a look at the `printInfo()` method, another aspect is important: the return type.
-Methods in Java specify the kind of value they return at the end.
+When taking a look at methods, another aspect is important: the return type.
+Methods in Java specify the kind of value they return at the end their declaration.
 In this case, `printInfo()` is preceded by the word `void` which indicates that the method does not return any value.
 Suppose we had a different structure of the class in mind, which separates the tasks that are going on a bit more:

         private String createInfoString() {
-            String infoString = "This student is called " + name +
+            String infoString = "This student is called " + name + "they are studying " +
-                "they are studying " + program + " and their student number is " + studentNumber;
+            program + " and their student number is " + studentNumber;
             return infoString;
         }